SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

 - **num_dipole_source** (integer, Default=0)
    | Available for TDDFT based options of ``theory``.
-   Number of radiation sources for optical near fields.
+   Number of radiation sources for exciting optical near fields as incident sources.
    Maximum number is ``2``.

 - **vec_dipole_source(3,num_dipole_source)** (real(8), Default=0d0)
    | Available for TDDFT based options of ``theory``.
-   Dipole vectors of the radiation sources for the optical near fields.
+   Dipole vectors of the radiation sources for exciting optical near fields as incident sources.

 - **cood_dipole_source(3,num_dipole_source)** (real(8), Default=0d0)
    | Available for TDDFT based options of ``theory``.
-   Central coordinates of the dipole vectors of the radiation sources.
+   Central coordinates of the dipole vectors for exciting optical near fields as incident sources.

 - **rad_dipole_diele** (real(8), Default=2d0 a.u.)
    | Available for TDDFT based options of ``theory``.
-   Radii of dielectric spheres for the radiation sources.
+   Radii of dielectric spheres for exciting optical near fields as incident sources.

 &singlescale
 -----------